Trending Assets

 The company is trying to turn over a new leaf after an obviously rocky debut to the public equity market, with a new CEO and CFO appointed in the last 3 months.
 In order to extend their runway in a challenging funding environment, AEye made a decision that is becoming more and more common in 2023, cutting 1/3 of their staff and trimming expenses such as professional services (e.g. consultants) and real estate.

-The new management team and slimmed-down workforce is now focused on one thing: validating and delivering their HRL LiDAR product jointly developed with Continental ($CTTAY).
+The new management team and slimmed-down workforce are now focused on one thing: validating and delivering their HRL LiDAR product jointly developed with Continental ($CTTAY).
 This is a great segue to why I believe AEye is such an enticing arbitrage opportunity.

 Companies who have lost the faith of equity markets typically trade around the equivalent of their net cash/asset balance, signifying that investors think that management is too incompetent to get above a 1:1 return on the investment of said cash/assets.
 At the current $30m market cap, AEye trades at 40.25% of net assets.
 I'll state below why I think that this valuation is far too harsh, based on an underappreciated roadmap and price floor.